viniciusbig/tvleg/README.md

   - 01/19/2016 - Updating decompress files process.
 Removing ```pyunpack```and using ```patool```instead.
   - 01/20/2016 - Organizing github branches with GitFlow.
 Development is now on ```develop```branch.
   - 01/21/2016 - Updating authentication routine to check whether logged in or not correctly.
 Creating new tag.
+  - 02/09/2016 - Moving credentials to a config file.
+Removing username and password arguments.

 ## Todos